By: Drew Peters, MS, CSCs

 Reduce your Stress

-We have all heard that we need to stress less and laugh more, but what if I told you that high stress levels can also lower testosterone levels?
+We have all heard that we need to stress less and laugh more, but did you know that high stress levels can also lower testosterone levels?
 Stress causes the release of the hormone cortisol, which can have a ‘blocking’ effect on testosterone in the body.
-Long term stress is even worse, because it leads to chronically elevate cortisol levels and lower testosterone levels.
+Long term stress is even worse, because it leads to chronically elevated cortisol levels and lower testosterone levels.

 Here are a few ways to reduce stress on a daily basis.

 - Go for a walk

 - Turn off your electronics and just relax

 - Watch a funny movie

 Improve your Diet

 We all know sugar is bad for us.
 But, not everyone knows all the names and forms of sugar.
 Here is a list of 56!

 Keep it in moderation.
 Studies have shown that as few as 5 drinks per week have been shown to lower testosterone levels and hamper muscle recovery following exercise.
 For a more in depth review of Alcohol's impact on Testosterone, read our blog The Impact of Alcohol on Testosterone.